jamesisaac/product-pledges/pledges.md

 - Sites offering this pledge MUST keep a publicly accessible history of, as described above, what dates users can expect service until based on the time at which they were a member.

-### Motvation

-As a user, investing time and effort into a new web-service can be quite difficult when there's no indication whether the service will still be running a month from now.

-Whether it's in final negotiations of an *acqui-hire* which will see the team transferred and product closed down (e.g. photo management startups Divvyshot and Snapjoy), or on the verge of collapsing from an unsustainable business model (e.g. photo management startup Everpix), a service closing its doors with zero notice is extremely unhelpful to its users.

-By guarunteeing a certain ongoing amount of service, barring exceptionally unforeseen circumstances, users can be given a level of confidence regarding the sustainability of the service they're becoming involved with.

 2. Safe personal data